Bacchiglione: Course

 The river starts in some springs in the towns of Dueville and Villaverla, in the province of Vicenza.
 Here it is called "Bacchiglioncello".
-Just upstream of the city of Vicenza receives water from the Leogra Timonchio (which descends from Mount Pasubio).
+Just upstream of the city of Vicenza, it receives water from the Leogra Timonchio (which descends from Mount Pasubio).
 At this junction, the river becomes the Bacchiglione.

 At Ponte del Bo, above Vicenza, it joins with the Orolo.
 In Vicenza, the Bacchiglione is joined by the rivers Tesina, Retrone and Astichello.
 The river is about 118 km long and has a basin of 1400 km2.
-The average flow of the Bacchiglione in Padua is about 30 m^{3}/s and flows through the summer dry season.
+The average flow of the Bacchiglione in Padua is about 30 m^{3}/s.
+It flows through the summer dry season.